ENIGMA: Evolutionary Non-Isometric Geometry Matching: Results

 \subsection{Population Evolution and Convergence}

 Figure~\ref{fig:convergence} shows the evolution of the population in the pig-cow example.
-We plot the mean energy of a chromosome as a function of the generation number, as well as the minimal energy (of the fittest chromosome).
-We also visualize the functional map and the landmarks of the fittest chromosome throughout the algorithm, which is very inaccurate at the first iteration (the pig's leg is mapped to the cow's head), and gets more and more accurate as the population evolves, until finally the map is semantic.
+We plot the mean energy of a chromosome as a function of the generation, as well as the minimal energy (of the fittest chromosome).
+We also visualize the functional map and the landmarks of the fittest chromosome throughout the algorithm, which is inaccurate at the first iteration (the front legs are matched incorrectly), and gets increasingly more accurate as the population evolves.

-Figure~\ref{fig:MDS} visualizes all the chromosomes of the first, middle, and last generation by embedding the chromosomes in 2D.
-Each point in the image represents a single chromosome, and the color indicates the generation it belongs to.
-To embed the chromosomes in 2D in a meaningful manner, we define pairwise distance between chromosomes based on geodesic distances between landmarks (normalized by the shape diameter):
+\newT{We additionally plot the energy of the best chromosome as a function of the generation number for additional shapes in Figure~\ref{fig:convergenceMany}.
+Similarly to the pig-cow example, the energy decreases until the algorithm converges.}

-The figure shows that the chromosomes are more scattered in earlier generations, and evolve to chromosomes that did not exist in the first generation.
+Since our algorithm is not deterministic, we \newT{investigate the variation of our results} by running the algorithm $100$ times on \newT{20 random pairs of shapes from the SHREC'07 dataset~\cite{shrec07}.
+We evaluate the result using the protocol suggested by Kim et al.~\shortcite{kim2011blended}, after post processing~\cite{RHM} to extract a dense map.
+The results are determined by the total geodesic error with respect to the sparse ground truth and are shown in the inset Figure.
+The best and worst results are composed of the best and worst results of each one of the 20 pairs respectively.
+Note that the total results (all 100 results on all the pairs) are close to the best results, indicating that the worst results are outliers.}